Modal

 myModal.unsubscribe();

-to remove only modal subscriptions while leaving child subscriptions intact.
-For example, you might want to unsubscribe from the modal but keep button listeners so that the buttons can be reused in a different modal.
+Call `unsubscribe` with `false` to remove only modal subscriptions while leaving child subscriptions intact.
+For example, you might want to unsubscribe from the modal but keep button listeners so that you can reuse the buttons in a different modal.

 const okButton = Button.create(app, {label: 'Ok'});